aquietone/boxhud/README.md

 Note that since the settings are another lua file, its expecting the settings file to also be in the lua folder, rather than the config folder.

 ## Columns
+Columns can have two types, `property` or `button`.

+### Property Columns
-Each column includes several settings, for example:
+Each property column includes several settings, for example:

 ```
         {
             Name='MP%',
+            Type='property'
             Properties={caster='Me.PctMana',melee='Me.PctEndurance'},
             Thresholds={35,70},
             Percentage=true,